shabihish/Xv6-UNIX-ANSI-C-Kernel/README.md

 ## Introduction

 Welcome to the Xv6-Kernel repository!
-This project is a customized version of the xv6 operating system with added extra features. xv6 is a modern re-implementation of the Unix Version 6 (v6) operating system developed as a teaching operating system for MIT's operating systems course.
-This repository builds upon the original xv6 by adding enhancements and new functionalities.
+This project is a customized version of the xv6 operating system with added extra features. xv6 is a modern re-implementation of the Unix Version 6 (v6) operating system, adding enhancements and new functionalities.

 ## Features